segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 | `utility`     | Executes only with manual calls such as Logging.                                                  |

 > info ""
-> Plugins can have their own native code (such as the iOS-only `IdfaPlugin`) or wrap an underlying library (such as `FirebasePlugin` which uses `react-native-firebase` under the hood).
+> Plugins can have their own native code (such as the iOS-only [`IdfaPlugin`](https://github.com/segmentio/analytics-react-native/blob/829fc80bc8c4f59fa99dadd25083efa422d577f0/packages/plugins/plugin-idfa/README.md){:target="_blank"} or wrap an underlying library (such as the [`FirebasePlugin`](https://www.npmjs.com/package/@segment/analytics-react-native-plugin-firebase) which uses `react-native-firebase` under the hood).

 ### Destination Plugins
 Segment is an out-of-the-box `DestinationPlugin`.
 You can add as many other destination plugins as you like and upload events and data to them.